aevyrie/bevy_mod_picking/README.md

 ```
 ## Next Steps

-To learn more, take a look at the examples in the
+To learn more, take a look at the examples in the `/examples` directory.
+The `event_listener`
-`/examples` directory.
+example is a great place to start.

 # Bevy Version Support